International Space Station programme: New partners

-China has reportedly expressed interest in the project, especially if it would be able to work with the RKA.
+China has reportedly expressed interest in the project, especially if it would be able to work with the Russian Federal Space Agency.
 Due to national security concerns, the United States Congress passed a law prohibiting contact between US and Chinese space programmes.
 As of 2019, China is not involved in the International Space Station.
 In addition to national security concerns, United States objections include China's human rights record and issues surrounding technology transfer.

 The heads of both the South Korean and Indian space agencies announced at the first plenary session of the 2009 International Astronautical Congress on 12 October that their nations intend to join the ISS programme.
 The talks began in 2010, and were not successful.
 The heads of agency also expressed support for extending ISS lifetime.
 European countries not a part of the International Space Station programme will be allowed access to the station in a three-year trial period, ESA officials say.
 The Indian Space Research Organisation has made it clear that it will not join the ISS and will instead build its own space station.